MiladArbabi/SynchroFlow/docs/onboarding/OnboardingContract.md

 2. At least one order ingested & profitability computed.
 3. Cost model hydrated (local or finance).
 4. Mode policy determined (auto or explicit).
-5. Ingestion pipeline SLA not catastrophically broken.
+5. Ingestion pipeline SLA healthy enough for FT0.
+6. Cost confidence above a minimum floor.

 Expressed as signals: